Road accidents: How paramedics recognize a risky scenario?

 The dispatch centre communicates that on the highway, a motor vehicle accident involving several vehicles has been reported by the motorists of the opposite lane, including a tanker lying upside down on one side.

-Leaving aside the basic information on driving in emergency, which is the common heritage of every good ambulance driver, it is appropriate to examine the procedural process at about 1 km from the “crash” scene.
+Leaving aside the basic information on driving in an emergency, which is the common heritage of every good ambulance driver, it is appropriate to examine the procedural process at about 1 km from the “crash” scene.

 When approaching this limit, the driver must, therefore: